HyItsAngela/HR_Analytics/README.md

 ### Overview of files in repository

 * The repository includes 4 files in total.
-  * data_understanding.ipynb:  provides my intitial walkthrough of trying to understand the data such as class distributions, features and missing values.
+  * EDA.ipynb:  provides my intitial walkthrough of trying to understand the data such as class distributions, features and missing values.
+Feature engineered columns to set up for exploration of KPI's.
-  * preprocess_data.ipynb: transforms and encodes the dtypes appropriately.
-  * data_clean.ipynb: explores the data further by dealing with the missing values and duplicates, visualizes the data
-  * model_prediction.ipynb: trains the model, CatBoost on the preprocessed data.
+  * df_preprocess.ipynb: transforms the dataset appropriately.
+Diverges into two datasets, one used for modeling in RandomForest, the other for statistical testing.
+  * baseline_model.ipynb: baseline model of RandomForest that was tested on the raw data to be used for comparison for more advanced/tuned models.
+  * model_RandomForest.ipynb: The "advanced" or final model that was used as the predictive model.
+  * analysis.ipynb: notebook that explores business questions in detail.
+Utilized statistical testing.
+  * HR_Datasetv14: The official dataset from Kaggle (subject to change as the author may update the dataset--this is version 14)

 ### Software Setup
 * Required Packages: